 When I was a little boy and Disneyland came on in the evening I always hoped for something from “Tomorrowland”.
 Rockets, space, and stuff like that: let’s find out what’s out there.
 This is a fascinating book subtitled A Guide to the Unknown Universe, written by an experimental high-energy physicist (DW) and apparently illustrated by a robotics academic who’s also a cartoonist (JC).
-It held the attention of my inner little boy in spite of my inner geriatric/grownup occasionally having to turn its head away from a fair bit of puerile silliness.
+It held the attention of my inner little boy in spite of my inner geriatric/grownup occasionally having to turn his head away from a fair bit of puerile silliness.

 Whiteson (I assume he’s the main content author) explains current theories about matter, forces like gravity, space, time, and dimensions, Higgs field and boson, the speed of light, the Big Bang, the size of the universe, the Theory of Everything, and of course whether there is intelligent life anywhere else but on earth.
 But alongside every example of important theories of space-time etc. we find a couple of examples involving pizzas, hamsters, pet llamas, and coffee machines, illustrated by funny cartoons.
 This seems to be how these authors imagine making their topic palatable.

 I updated my understanding of quarks and other basic known bits of matter, the age of the universe (14 billion years), the absolutely but really absolutely inconceivable event called the Big Bang, the nature of space, and so on.
 I remain astounded at the scale of these things: 10 to the 25th power, or -40th.
 1,000,000,000,000,000,000,000,000 stars and 0.000…(insert 40 0s) of a meter width of …. whatever they are… fundamental units of matter.